 There are pros and cons to tough love.
 There are situations where one may be better than the other.
 In making the hard decision about whether to use tough love, it may be helpful to learn about an alternative intervention called "love first."

-Love first is an intervention technique that Debra and Jeff Jay in 2000 developed.
-In this situation, a team works together to gently help people see that they need help and try to gain their cooperation to enter a therapeutic program.
-This type of program works well for people dealing with alcoholism or substance abuse.
+Love first is an intervention technique that Debra and Jeff Jay developed in 2000.
+In this situation, a team works together to gently help people see that they may need help and try to gain their cooperation to enter a therapeutic program.
+This type of program can work well for people dealing with an alcohol addiction or substance use disorder.

 Reaching Out To The Professionals

-Getting professional help is a process, and for many, it can be a very difficult process.
-You find yourself struggling to locate someone that you or your child can feel comfortable with.
-After all, you're limited to an area that you can easily drive to, and that tends to narrow your selection.
-But you may not feel comfortable with the professionals that are within your physical area.
-What do you do then?
-Well, you should be logging on to ReGain to find out more about online psychiatric services.
+Getting professional help can be a process, and for many, it can be a difficult process.
+You might find yourself struggling to locate someone who you or your child can feel comfortable with.
+If you’re in a tough spot, consider logging on to Regain to find out more about online psychiatric services.